-The requirements of electronic document filing on SEDAR (System for Electronic Document Analysis and Retrieval, www.sedar.com) necessitate the submission of this report as an unlocked, editable pdf (portable document format) file.
+The requirements of electronic document filing on SEDAR necessitate the submission of this report as an unlocked, editable pdf (portable document format) file.
 Micon accepts no responsibility for any changes made to the file after it leaves its control.

 1.2 PROPERTY DESCRIPTION AND LOCATION